-There are two areas where your company could be showcased on the Google search engine: the search results and the map results.
-If you want to rank high on Google Maps and the Local SERP, custom local city landing pages are an absolute must.
+There are two areas where your company could be showcased on the Google search engine: the search engine results page (SERP) and the Google Map results.
+If you want to reach the top of the map results (Map Pack) and page one of your local search results, custom local city landing pages are a must.

 Why do you need city pages?
 Well, the whole point of city landing pages is to increase your sphere of influence.

 “Creating a well converting landing page is about presenting a sentiment that your audience will connect with.
 You have one page to build up enough trust to collect personal information from someone who in most cases has had no interaction with your brand before.”